Women's Rugby League World Cup

 The Women's Rugby League World Cup is an international rugby league tournament, contested by the women's national teams of the International Rugby League (IRL).
 The competition has been held since 2000 and was incorporated into the Festival of World Cups in 2008 until 2017 when it became a centrepiece event along with the men's competition.
 Under the current format, eight teams are separated into two groups of four with the top two in each group qualifying for the semi-finals.

 Throughout the six editions, the Women's Rugby League World Cup has been won by two teams.
 New Zealand has won three times while Australia has also won the title three times, including the most recent one (2021).

+The latest edition of World Cup was the 2021 tournament held in England and played in 2022 after being postponed due to the COVID-19 pandemic.
+Australia are the tournament's current champions.

+The next edition of World Cup will be held in 2026 and it will be jointly hosted by Australia, New Zealand and Papua New Guinea.

 History

 Background

 Women's Rugby League had been played in both Oceania and the United Kingdom for several years but it was not until 1985 in Britain and 1993 in Australia and New Zealand where female only organizations and governing bodies were established and while the Rugby Football League recognized the British women in 1985 it took another five years for the Australian Rugby League to officially recognize the Australian Women's Rugby League.
 New Zealand Women's Rugby League were officially recognized by the governing body New Zealand Rugby League Inc in 1995.
 This is partially the reason for no Women's World Cup being held until the year 2000 when these organizations collectively came together to organize it.